 Without a microscope, melanoma in situ can look like a dark brown or black growth on the skin.
 The growth usually has an irregular shape and it may be difficult to see where the growth ends and the normal skin begins (the border).

-Unfortunately, melanoma in situ and malignant melanoma can look the same without a microscope.
+When examined without a microscope, melanoma in situ can look very similar to a type of cancer called invasive melanoma.
 The only way to tell the difference between these two conditions is for your doctor to remove a small sample of tissue in a procedure called a biopsy.
 Your pathologist will then examine the tissue under the microscope and make a diagnosis.

 The diagnosis can also be made after the entire tumour is removed in a procedure called an excision.
 If the diagnosis is made after a biopsy, your doctor will probably recommend a second surgical procedure to remove the rest of the tumour.